~Misson, quest writing and narrative design~

 Our writers are driven to push the boundaries of dramatic storytelling in open-world games.
 We want players to feel hooked by our quests and characters, to enjoy dialogue that crackles, and to savor our stories long after they put down the controller.
 To accomplish these goals, we collaborate closely with designers, artists, animators, actors and technicians throughout the studio, and beyond.

-As a (Game) Writer, your main tasks and responsibilities are:
+As a Senior Game Writer, your main tasks and responsibilities are:

 - Pitch compelling ideas for game quests, factions and backstories;

-- Write quest dialogue, ambient dialogue, story outlines and faction documents;
+- Write quest dialogue, systemic dialogue, story outlines and faction documents;

 - Develop narrative designs for quests, gameplay activities and game features;